Shane Hmiel

 Shane Riley Hmiel (pronounced: "Meal") (born May 15, 1980) is an American former racecar driver, who competed in all three of NASCAR's national series.
 Hmiel's controversial stock car career, marred by accidents from his aggressive driving style, ended in 2006 after he failed a third substance abuse test and was banned from competing in NASCAR for life.
 After rebuilding his career in open wheel racing, primarily in United States Auto Club sanctioned dirt track racing, Hmiel was paralyzed in a near fatal racing accident on October 9, 2010, in Terre Haute, Indiana.
 Prior to the accident, Hmiel had become the first driver to win the Hoosier Hundred, Rich Vogler Classic, and the Pat O'Connor Memorial, the three premier USAC midget-car races, in the same season.

 Personal life

 Shane is the son of Lisa Hmiel and Steve Hmiel, former NASCAR crew chief and later a competition director who worked for several teams including Roush Racing, Dale Earnhardt, Inc. and Swan Racing.
 He also has a younger brother, Tyler Hmiel.

 Health and drug use

-At age 5, Hmiel was misdiagnosed with attention deficit hyperactivity disorder.
+At the age of five, Hmiel was diagnosed with attention deficit hyperactivity disorder.
 He began smoking cannabis at the age of twelve, and on a daily basis through his teens and twenties.
 Hmiel also admitted to using cocaine "about one-hundred times," and used drugs in part to medicate himself.

-After entering drug rehab in 2007, Hmiel's condition was properly diagnosed as Bipolar II disorder.
+After entering drug rehab in 2007, Hmiel's condition was diagnosed as Bipolar II disorder.